 With its pretty red and white layers, this dessert definitely looks festive enough for the holidays, but it’s light and airy enough to serve in warm weather months as well.

 Strawberry Pretzel Salad Recipe

 For the Crust:

-2 cups pretzels (small pretzel sticks or mini twists work best)
+2 cups pretzels, crushed (small pretzel sticks or mini twists work best)

 3 tablespoons brown sugar

 For the Filling:

 12-ounce tub of whipped topping, such as Cool Whip®, thawed

 2 3-ounce packages of strawberry gelatin dessert (Jell-O®)

 2 cups water, boiling